manny53365/odin-landing-page/README.md

 # odin-landing-page

-The odin project landing page
+## Overview
+This is a sample landing page for the odin project

+### Technologies
+- HTML
+- CSS